Rhinoplasty Cost Guide

-Few if any celebrities admit to changing their appearance with a nose job, but photographs on the Clevver website provide a basis for comparison that tends to indicate some famous noses that underwent a surgical procedure.
+Few if any celebrities admit to changing their appearance with a nose job, but rumor has it that a few celebrities did have a nose job done.
 Janet Jackson’s first nose job may have occurred when she was a teen, and she may have had more surgeries since.
 Josh Hutcherson of the Hunger Games and Bridge to Terabithia had an operation that changed the shape of his nose, but a repair for his deviated septum may have made it necessary.

 Fashion model Tyra Banks’ slim nose seems narrower than the one that accented her famous face until a surgery in her teen years changed it.
 Grey’s Anatomy star Patrick Dempsey’s nose features a slim look and a slight crook that may make it look as though it needs a nose job.
 A fistfight broke the nose of teen star Chad Michael Murray, and the corrective surgery that he had changed its appearance for subsequent roles in the movies.